 Use Linked List to Enhance Hash Table (LinkedHashMap)

-The previous article Principles of Hash Tables analyzed that you cannot rely on the order of keys in a hash table, meaning the keys are unordered.
+In the previous article Principles of Hash Tables, we discussed that you cannot rely on the order of keys when looping through a hash table.
+The keys in a hash table are unordered.

-However, based on practical programming experience, you may have some questions.
+But based on your programming experience, you may have some questions.

-For instance, readers familiar with Python might know that starting from Python 3.7, the standard library's hash table dict
+For example, if you use Python, you might know that since Python 3.7, the standard hash table dict

 d = dict()